 CINDY GOLDBERG - Executive Director

 Cindy Goldberg joined the Conejo Schools Foundation in 2007 as Executive Director.
 After many years as a director of development in the entertainment industry, Cindy focused her talents and energy on the educational realm, managing the Development Department of a private university.
 There, her public relations and grant writing skills helped build the prestige of the school’s undergraduate liberal arts college and graduate programs.
-She is a respected writer and editor with a talent for putting vision into words.
 Cindy is a UCLA graduate and an active member of the Thousand Oaks community.
-She has served on the School Site Council for her children’s elementary school, GATE DAC, and PTA Executive Board.
-Cindy has been a member of Temple Etz Chaim’s Education Committee for the past 8 years.
-Cindy and her husband are the proud parents of three CVUSD students.
+She has served on the School Site Council for her children’s elementary school and middle schools, GATE DAC, and PTA Executive Board.
+Cindy has been a member of Temple Etz Chaim’s Education Committee for the past 10 years.
+Cindy and her husband are the proud parents of a CVUSD graduate and two current CVUSD students.

 ANDREA LAMBERT - Office Manager